Change is one of those sticky things that many people say they are fine with, but very few are.

 2. It’s a good exercise in skill building.
 Because it’s our natural tendency to reject change, accepting it instead of complaining about it or rejecting it will be helpful in building adaptability, resiliency, and flexibility; all extremely important skills for everyone

-3. In most, cases, you can’t change the thing back.
+3. In most, cases, you can’t change the new system or process back.
 Complaining about every change that ever happens doesn’t help your situation, but only aggravates it.
 Accepting the inevitable and unchangeable will allow you a happier life.

 The bottom line